mchenliu/Tableau_Project_Sales-Customer_Dashboard/README.md

 :mag: Check out my Sales & Customers Dashboard on [Tableau Public](https://public.tableau.com/app/profile/mei.liu4813/viz/SalesCustomersDashboardsDataWithBaraa/CustomersDashboard).
 ## Tools Used
 **:art: Tableau:** A powerful tool for creating data visualizations and business intelligence dashboards, enabling insightful analysis and reporting.
 **:pencil2: draw.io:** Used to sketch the container structures for dashboard design.
 **:computer: Visual Studio Code:** A lightweight, versatile code editor.
 I utilized Visual Studio Code to edit project scripts and manage images, ensuring seamless integration and synchronization with GitHub for version control and collaboration.
 **:octopus: Git & Github:** My go-to for version control and tracking my project progress.

 # Steps to Build Dashboards
 ## :one: Define User Requirements
 - **:dart: Identify Target Audience:** The dashboard is tailored for sales managers and executives, featuring:
-  - KPI Overview and Trends: Monitor sales and customers KPIs and their changes over time in two corresponding dashboards.
+  - KPI Overview and Trends: Monitor sales and customer KPIs and their changes over time in two corresponding dashboards.
   - Interactivity and Flexibility: Users can switch between dashboards, view data for selected years, and apply filters related to product information and location.
 - **:moneybag: Sales:**
   Divided into two sections to provide comprehensive metrics: